microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 * The receiver calls `IDisposable.Dispose()` on the proxy.
 * The JSON-RPC connection is closed.

-## `RpcMarshalableKnownSubType` attribute
+## `RpcMarshalableKnownSubTypeAttribute`

-StreamJsonRpc provides the `RpcMarshalableKnownSubType` attribute to specify that marshalable objects implementing an RPC interface can optionally implement additional intefaces.
+StreamJsonRpc provides the `RpcMarshalableKnownSubTypeAttribute` to specify that marshalable objects implementing an RPC interface can optionally implement additional interfaces.

-The `RpcMarshalableKnownSubType` attribute is applied to the interface used in the RPC contract: the same interface that has the `RpcMarshalable` attribute.
-Only `RpcMarshalableKnownSubType` attributes applied to the interface used in the RPC contract are honored.
+`RpcMarshalableKnownSubTypeAttribute` is applied to the interface used in the RPC contract.
+Such an interface must also apply the `RpcMarshalableAttribute`.

-The interfaces `RpcMarshalableKnownSubType` attributes reference must have the `RpcMarshalable` attribute and must adhere to all the requirements of marshalable interfaces:
+An interface that `RpcMarshalableKnownSubTypeAttribute` references must have the `RpcMarshalableAttribute` attribute and must adhere to all the requirements of marshalable interfaces as described earlier in this document.
-1. Must extend `IDisposable`.
-1. Must not include any properties.
-1. Must not include any events.

-The proxy object created for the marshalable object will only implement the subset of interfaces described by `RpcMarshalableKnownSubType` attributes that are applied to the interface type used in the RPC method declaration.
-The receiver of the proxy can use the [is](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/is) operator to check if an optional interface is implemented.
-Casting a proxy object to an unimplemented interface will result in an `InvalidCastException`.
+The proxy object created for the receiver of a marshaled object will implement all the interfaces that are both implemented by the original object and that are identified with `RpcMarshalableKnownSubTypeAttribute` on the interface type used in the RPC contract.
+The receiver of the proxy can use the [is](https://learn.microsoft.com/dotnet/csharp/language-reference/operators/is) operator to check if an optional interface is implemented without throwing an `InvalidCastException` when the interface is not implemented.

 ### Use cases

-`RpcMarshalableKnownSubType` is useful in a few scenarios:
+`RpcMarshalableKnownSubTypeAttribute` is useful in a few scenarios:

-1. adding new methods to an existing marshalable interface without breaking backward compatibility,
+1. when adding new methods to an existing marshalable interface would breaking backward compatibility for another scenario,
-1. creating an RPC method that return marshalable objects which implement different interfaces to accomodate for different behaviors,
+1. when the host of the marshaled object may deem it appropriate to expose different behaviors based on the scenario,
-1. creating an RPC method that return marshalable objects which may optionally implement additional functionalities.
+1. when an RPC method returns marshalable objects which may optionally implement additional functionality based on the arguments passed to that method.

-For example, the following code shows how `RpcMarshalableKnownSubType` attributes can be added to the `ICounter` interface from the earlier sample.
+For example, the following code shows how `RpcMarshalableKnownSubTypeAttribute` can be added to the `ICounter` interface from the earlier sample:

 ```cs
 [RpcMarshalable]